learnedsystems/CEB/README.md

 ### Generating Queries

 Queries in CEB are generated based on templates.
 Example templates are in the directory /templates/.
-More details abotu the templating scheme, including the base SQL structure of the templates in the IMDb workload are given here [templates](/TEMPLATES.md).
+More details about the templating scheme, including the base SQL structure of the templates in the IMDb workload are given here [templates](/TEMPLATES.md).
 For generating queries from such a template, you can use: